1/61

 Define mass movement

-The downslope transportation of material under gravity
+The downslope movement of material (soil and rock) under gravity

 Define nivation hollow